5 Key Benefits of CBD

-CBD Could Treat or Effectively-Manage Debilitating Diseases
+CBD Could Potentially Help Treat or Effectively-Manage Debilitating Diseases

 For patients suffering debilitating diseases, nothing can prepare them for the excruciating pain, constant fluctuations, and loss of bodily control.
 Even worse, pharmaceutical therapies are not necessarily effective.
 In fact, mounting evidence – and lawsuits – indicate that pharmaceuticals are responsible for the opioid epidemic.

 If that wasn’t bad enough, the drug-making industry doesn’t have the incentive to cure diseases.
 Indeed, it doesn’t even have the incentive to produce an effective managerial treatment.
 As Gilead Sciences demonstrated with their Hepatitis C “miracle drug,” Wall Street views medical breakthroughs as revenue headwinds.

 The politics of healthcare bring an unnecessary and many times dangerous overhang upon innocent patients.
 However, CBD treatments cut through this muck because of its inherently natural source.
 No one can patent the cannabis sativa plant.
 Therefore, forward-thinking medical doctor have prescribed cannabis-based therapies for their patients, with positive results.

 One of the worst debilitating diseases is multiple sclerosis (MS).
 At first, MS attacks the body, causing extreme fatigue in sufferers.
 The weariness is so overwhelming that it interferes with basic home and work functions.
 MS renders normally active people to a constant state of bed rest.